SeaVision: Background

 SeaVision is a maritime domain awareness tool initially developed in 2012 by Brendon Providence at the U.S. Department of Transportation's John A. Volpe National Transportation Systems Center for U.S. Naval Forces Africa (NAVAF).
-It was later co-developed by the Naval Information Warfare Center Pacific (NIWC-PAC).
+It was later co-developed by the Naval Information Warfare Center Pacific (NIWC Pacific).
 Originally designed for maritime situational awareness, the platform has expanded into a globally utilized multinational information-sharing tool.

 SeaVision serves as the primary tool employed by the Volpe Center to support NAVAF activities.
 NAVAF conducts four maritime domain awareness exercises annually, during which the Volpe Center provides technical support and assists participating countries in analyzing SeaVision data.

 Since its launch, SeaVision has undergone continuous development and refinement, incorporating user feedback, technological advancements, and extensive improvements to its Automatic Identification System (AIS) capabilities.
 In 2018, a significant milestone was achieved when 20 African nations began contributing their data to the system, as noted by Henry Wychorski, an electronics engineer at the Volpe Center.

 SeaVision has been utilized in several multinational exercises, including Obangame Express in March 2017 and the annual Southeast Asia Cooperation and Training (SEACAT) exercise in 2018, where it served as the primary tool.

 As of January 2024, artificial intelligence algorithms have been integrated into SeaVision to process search and rescue data, enhancing its capabilities.
 In March 2024, Planet Labs Federal, a subsidiary of Planet Labs, was awarded a contract by NIWC-PAC to incorporate Planet's SkySat and PlanetScope data into the platform.

 In April 2025, India enhanced its maritime domain awareness capabilities through a $131 million agreement with the United States to acquire HawkEye 360 technology.
-As part of the deal, India is incorporating HawkEye 360’s satellite-based radio frequency (RF) detection data into SeaVision, which is capable of identifying “dark ships” that disable their AIS to avoid detection.
-This acquisition supports India’s broader maritime security initiatives, including the Information Fusion Centre – Indian Ocean Region (IFC-IOR), and strengthens its role in regional collaborations such as the Quadrilateral Security Dialogue (QUAD).
+As part of the deal, India is incorporating HawkEye 360's satellite-based radio frequency (RF) detection data into SeaVision, which is capable of identifying “dark ships” that disable their AIS to avoid detection.
+This acquisition supports India's broader maritime security initiatives, including the Information Fusion Centre – Indian Ocean Region (IFC-IOR), and strengthens its role in regional collaborations such as the Quadrilateral Security Dialogue (QUAD).
 The NIWC-PAC Technical Assistance Field Team (TAFT) team will provide on-site SeaVision training and support.
 This deal aims to bolster India's maritime domain awareness, analytical capabilities, and strategic posture in the Indo-Pacific region, enhancing its ability to monitor vast maritime zones, deter illegal activities, and respond swiftly to potential threats.